Reporting on Parent-Subsidiary Relationships

 • Transferring Funds: General Distribution payments may be transferred in either direction between a parent TIN and its subsidiary TIN(s).

-• Reporting Portal: At the time of registration and/or reporting, the following will be collected:
+• Reporting Portal: At the time of reporting, the following will be collected:

 1As defined by statute, “eligible health care providers” are public entities, Medicare or Medicaid enrolled suppliers and providers, and such for- profit entities and not-for-profit entities not otherwise described as the Secretary may specify, within the United States (including territories), that provide diagnoses, testing, or care for individuals with possible or actual cases of COVID–19